 - Monitor printing on PET and polyethylene bottle packaging, flexible and rigid packaging

-A world leader in flexible film packaging was frustrated with their inconsistencies in their surface treatment processes and desired a fast, easy, quantitative, and objective method to accurately measure their surface quality across the entirety of their film web.
+A world leader in flexible film packaging was frustrated with the inconsistencies in their surface treatment processes and desired a fast, easy, quantitative, and objective method to accurately measure their surface quality across the entirety of their film web.

 Energy Industry Manufacturers Need to Monitor Cleanliness to Protect the Gathering and Distribution of Energy

-From massive composite windmill turbines to hydroelectric power generators, and even using the most advanced technology to build oil pipelines that never spill their contents, the energy industry relies on strong adhesive bonding and flawless manufacturing.
+From massive composite windmill turbines to hydroelectric power generators and even using the most advanced technology to build oil pipelines that never spill their contents, the energy industry relies on strong adhesive bonding and flawless manufacturing.